-[Enter LEONTES, ANTIGONUS, Lords, and other Attendants.]

-Nor night nor day no rest: it is but weakness To bear the matter thus,-mere weakness.
-If The cause were not in being,-part o' the cause, She the adultress; for the harlot king Is quite beyond mine arm, out of the blank And level of my brain, plot-proof; but she I can hook to me:-say that she were gone, Given to the fire, a moiety of my rest Might come to me again.-Who's there?
+Enter Leontes, Antigonus, Lords and other Attendants.

+Nor night nor day no rest: it is but weakness

+To bear the matter thus, mere weakness.
+If

+The cause were not in being,-part o' th' cause,

+She th' adultress; for the harlot king

+Is quite beyond mine arm, out of the blank

+And level of my brain, plot-proof.
+But she

+I can hook to me.
+Say that she were gone,

+Given to the fire, a moiety of my rest

+Might come to me again.
+Who's there?